Albert Davis, Ph.D.

 The mission of University College is three-fold: to prepare first-time students for entry into their major area of study; to provide all students with important academic support and enrichment services; and to offer students an opportunity to seek degrees within the college that focus on the unique professional bases of the region and on selective cultural and interdisciplinary studies.

 University College Degrees and Programs at a Glance

 Chef John Folse Culinary Institute Degrees and Programs at a Glance

 - Service Concentration

 - Professional Concentration

-University College is an academic unit offering comprehensive programs and services to enhance scholastic success at Nicholls State University.
-University College coordinates academic advising for all first-time freshmen regardless of the intended major.
-While in University College, each first-time freshman is advised by a faculty member who is a certified Master Advisor and part of a first-year advising team.
+University College offers comprehensive programs and services to foster scholastic success at Nicholls State University.
+In this capacity, University College coordinates academic advising for all first-time freshmen and makes initial contact with all transfer students regardless of the intended major.
+While in University College, each first-time freshman is advised by a faculty member who is part of a first-year advising team.
 First-year advisors are trained to help students develop a greater sense of responsibility for their academic progress.

 University College Academic Services

 Office: 234 Elkins Hall

 University College treats academic advising as one of the foundations for student achievement and as an essential element of the first-year experience and beyond.
 By insuring that advisors are rigorously trained, University College demonstrates its commitment to a philosophy of academic advising.
 Effective academic advising also requires familiarity with college programs, degree requirements, academic and support services, and administrative policies and regulations related to academic performance.
 Advising patterns adjust to the various stages of student development, becoming more collegial over time as students mature in their academic programs and life skills.